NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Results

 where $E\equiv \sqrt{s}-2m_Q=2m_Q\left(\frac{1}{\sqrt{1-\beta_Q^2}}-1\right)=m_Q\left(\beta_Q^2+\mathcal{O}(\beta_Q^4)\right)$ is the binding energy.
-Here, $J^{[1]}(E)$ denotes the colour-singlet long-distance potential function (computed up to NLP in $\beta_Q$ in ref.~\cite{Beneke:2010da}) that resums multiple Coulomb-gluon exchanges, while $d\hat{\sigma}_{Q,[1]}/ds$ is the short-distance cross section for the production of a colour-singlet $\QQ$ pair.
-At NNLO in QCD, the Coulomb-gluon enhancement may appear to yield NLP enhancements $1/\beta_Q$ for colour-octet $\QQ$ production in the real-virtual contribution.
-However, since we consider only the phase-space–integrated cross section (rather than fully differential distributions), the short-distance cross section for a colour-octet $Q\bar{Q}$ pair is strongly suppressed near threshold and does not contribute at NLP.
+Here, $J^{[1]}(E)$ denotes the colour-singlet long-distance potential function (computed up to \gls{nlp} in $\beta_Q$ in ref.~\cite{Beneke:2010da}) that resums multiple Coulomb-gluon exchanges, while $d\hat{\sigma}_{Q,[1]}/ds$ is the short-distance cross section for the production of a colour-singlet $\QQ$ pair.
+At \gls{nnlo} in \gls{qcd}, the Coulomb-gluon enhancement may appear to yield \gls{nlp} enhancements $1/\beta_Q$ for colour-octet $\QQ$ production in the real-virtual contribution.
+However, since we consider only the phase-space-integrated cross section (rather than fully differential distributions), the short-distance cross section for a colour-octet $Q\bar{Q}$ pair is strongly suppressed near threshold and does not contribute at \gls{nlp}.
+However, we stress that all ingredients necessary for including colour-octet contributions in the Coulomb resummation are already available (see, \eg\ refs. \cite{Hagiwara:2008df,Kiyo:2008bv,Beneke:2009ye}).

-The potential function $J^{[1]}(E)$ is given by the imaginary part of the NRQCD Green function $G^{[1]}(\vec{0},\vec{0};E)$ for the heavy-quark pair, evaluated at the spatial origin~\cite{Beneke:2010da}:
+The potential function $J^{[1]}(E)$ is given by the imaginary part of the \gls{nrqcd} Green function $G^{[1]}(\vec{0},\vec{0};E)$ for the heavy-quark pair, evaluated at the spatial origin~\cite{Beneke:2010da}:

-Expressions for the LP and NLP Green functions at the origin can be found in the literature~\cite{Fadin:1990wx,Beneke:2010da,Beneke:2011mq}.
+Expressions for the \gls{lp} and \gls{nlp} Green functions at the origin can be found in the literature~\cite{Fadin:1987wz,Fadin:1990wx,Beneke:2010da,Beneke:2011mq}.

 Their expressions are:

 where $D_1=-C_F=-4/3$, $\gamma_E$ is the Euler-Mascheroni constant, $a_1\equiv 31/9C_A-20/9T_Fn_q$, $\lambda\equiv -D_1\alpha_s(\mu_C)/(2\sqrt{-E/m_Q})$, $\zeta_n$ is the Riemann zeta value $\zeta_n\equiv \zeta(n)$, and $\mu_C$ is the Coulomb scale.
 The special functions appearing in the Green function expressions include the digamma function, $\psi(x)=d\log{\Gamma(x)}/dx$, its $n$th derivative, $\psi^{(n)}(x)=d^n\psi(x)/dx^n$, and the generalised hypergeometric function ${}_4F_3(\ldots)$.
 The generalised hypergeometric function can be expressed in terms of (nested) harmonic sums $S_n(-\lambda)$ and $S_{2,1}(-\lambda)$~\cite{Vermaseren:1998uu,Blumlein:1998if} (cf. appendix A.1 in ref.~\cite{Beneke:2011mq}):